Ananda Temple: Museum

 A field museum has been established near the Ananda temple in Pagan.
 The purpose is to study the artifacts in the ambience of their original settings.

+Japanese invasion (currency)

+The Ananda temple was put on the Currency of The State of Burma.

 Festivals

-The temple is also home to an annual week-long festival that is held during the month of Pyahto (December to January).
-During the festival, 1000 monks perform continuous chanting of scriptures for 72 hours.
+The temple is also home to an annual week-long pagoda festival that is held during the month of Pyatho (December to January).
+During the festival, 1,000 monks perform continuous chanting of scriptures for 72 hours.
 Thousands of villagers from miles around set up encampments around the temple.
 On the morning of the full moon day, they offer gift bowls to the monks in attendance.